 The majority of the children scored poorly on this test, as shown in Table 3.
-10/13 failed the narrative content, 10/13 failed the narrative structure, and 8/13 the grammar elements of the test, and every child failed at least one element.
+Out of 13, 10 failed the narrative content, 10 failed the narrative structure, and 8 the grammar elements of the test, and every child failed at least one element.

-The following examples illustrate the type of errors SLI children made on the BSL Production Test.
-The first example is of a typically developing child aged 13;11, 'setting the scene' of the story in the BSL Productive Skills test:
+The following examples illustrate the type of errors SLI children made on the BSL production test.
+The first example is of a typically developing child aged 13;11, 'setting the scene' of the story in the BSL production skills test:

-"WHEN FIRST BOY LIE-DOWN-REST ON SOFA IN LIVING ROOM WATCH TV WATCH HIS SISTER 'SHRUG' GIRL BRING-TRAY PUT-DOWN FOOD THERE ORANGE JUICE (POINT TO LOCATION) PLATE CAKE (POINT TO LOCATION) PLATE BREAD CLASSIFIER (FLAT OBJECT-BREAD)."
+WHEN FIRST BOY LIE-DOWN-REST ON SOFA IN LIVING ROOM WATCH TV WATCH HIS SISTER 'SHRUG' GIRL BRING-TRAY PUT-DOWN FOOD THERE ORANGE JUICE (POINT TO LOCATION) PLATE CAKE (POINT TO LOCATION) PLATE BREAD CLASSIFIER (FLAT OBJECT-BREAD).

 The setting of the story is explained clearly, and the characters and their actions are introduced.
-The child's use of placement and classifiers (see section 2) makes it easy to understand where things are located and who is doing what to whom.
+The child's use of placement and classifiers (see section 'Typical acquisition of sign language in deaf children') makes it easy to understand where things are located and who is doing what to whom.